fbc101/daily-pennsylvanian-headline-scraper/README.md

 # Changes

 The scraper now requests to 'https://www.thedp.com/section/sports'.
 We get the sports top title in the following way:
 We use the 'find()' function to find the first instance of a 'div' element of class 'col-md-8'.
-Then, we find the firt 'a' element within that div and we extract its text if its not None.
+Then, we find a header 'h3' of class 'standard-link' to make sure we are getting a headline from the sports.
+Finally, we find the firt 'a' element within that 'h3' and we extract its text if its not None.